 Is Coconut Wood the most Sustainable Timber?

 The key to a sustainable timber is one that is fast growing and short lived.
-Coconut ticks both of these categories, and many more as we will explore.
-First, we’ll look at old, slow growers so we may then see the contrast in our better options.
+Coconut ticks both of these categories, and many more, as we will explore.
+We’ll start with old, slow growers, to find contrast in our better options.

 The oldest living tree we know of, named Methuselah, is 4,852 years old.
 When this tree was born, the human population of the entire planet was less than that of Italy today.

 Cedar, Pine, Ash, Beech, Birch, Oak, Teak, Walnut and Mahogany make up some of the most common timbers.
 They’re durable, yet fairly easy to work with, making them ideal, but the average lifespan for these trees is 286 years.